sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Security tests are built into the automated testing process and can identify common security vulnerabilities.
 Theses security tests can be applied uniformly as a part of a continuous integration pipeline or build process.

-The device provisioning division (e.g. laptops) is experimenting with new methods of device provisioning, including desktop as a service, virtual desktops in the cloud, and automatic patching from multiple trusted sources (e.g. directly from MS Azure for Microsoft Windows OS).

-ESDC is experimenting with different solutions to solve its network bandwidth solutions.
-This includes evaluating alternate suppliers than SSC, promoting teleworking, and re-architecting its solutions to reduce latency experience for end-users (TODO: link to network modernization initiative).

 #### Measurement

 - https://cloud.google.com/solutions/devops/devops-measurement-monitoring-systems